deltachat/deltachat-pages/en/help.md

 A profile is **a name, a picture** and some additional information for encrypting messages.
-A profile lives on your device(s) only and uses a chatmail or a classic e-mail server to transport messages.
+A profile lives on your device(s) only and uses the server only to relay messages.

 On first installation of Delta Chat a first profile is created.